Recognition of same-sex unions in Palau: Constitutional ban

-The Constitution of Palau has defined marriage as between "a man and a woman" since 2008.
+The Constitution of Palau (Uchetemel a llach er a beluu er a Belau) has defined marriage as between "a man and a woman" since 2008.
 The constitutional ban was among 22 amendments passed during a referendum on November 4, 2008.
-Previously, the Constitution did not address same-sex marriage or marriage explicitly.
+Previously, the Constitution did not address same-sex marriage explicitly.
 The states of Palau also have their own constitutions, although none address marriage or ban same-sex marriage.
-Article IV, Section 13 of the Constitution was amended to read:
+For instance, the Constitution of Hatohobei (Hufehiri Farau ri Faruheri Hatohobei) states that all citizens shall "enjoy such other rights and privileges as may be provided by customs and traditions and as may be provided by law", but does not address marriage or rights for the LGBT community.
+Article IV, Section 13 of the Constitution of Palau was amended to read:

 The government shall provide for marital and related parental rights, privileges and responsibilities on the basis of equality between men and women, mutual consent and cooperation.
 All marriages contracted within the Republic of Palau shall be between a man and a woman.
 Parents or individuals acting in the capacity of parents shall be legally responsible for the support and for the unlawful conduct of their minor children as prescribed by law.
 (Note: The previous text did not contain the sentence on marriage: A Amt a mo kudmokl a kerebil a llemalt el kirel a chebechiil ma klengelakel ma rolel a klungiaol ma ngerachel el oltirakl er a osisiu el deruchall er a sechal ma redil, ma klaingeseu ma kengei er a delongelir.
 A rechedam ma rechedil, ma rumtechei er tir er a deruchellir, a mo oungerachel a okedmeklir ma ikel mekngit er a llach el omerellir a rengesonges a rekrir el ngelekir el oltirakl a kldmokl er a llach., translating to "The government shall provide for marital and related parental rights, privileges and responsibilities on the basis of equality between men and women, mutual consent and cooperation.
 Parents or individuals acting in the capacity of parents shall be legally responsible for the support and for the unlawful conduct of their minor children as prescribed by law.")